Graduate Accountancy Programs

 Accountancy Course Scheduling

 Each graduate accountancy course is designated with an MACC prefix and is scheduled to be completed on an accelerated basis.
 Some courses meet for two nights a week over a five week term.
-Other courses meet once a week for ten weeks over a ten week term.
+Other courses meet once a week over a ten week term.
 Summer and Intersession courses conform to the university policy.
 Some courses might also have a session on one or two Saturday mornings during the term.
 A class schedule of upcoming MACC or MTAX courses can be acquired from the Accountancy Programs office or from the Accountancy Institute website.

 Most of the MACC or MTAX courses have been designed to build student skills interactively in-class.
 Therefore, active student attendance and participation in each class session is critical.
 Students should not enroll in any course where they will be unable to attend and participate in all scheduled class sessions.